-• High Sensitivity
+High Sensitivity

-Due to the potential presence of several EGI sensitive species, including SCC, which could utilise the whole PAOI and Broader Area, including the Igolide WEF EGI Development Area, for foraging, roosting, and nesting, the entire PAOI has been assessed to be a high sensitivity zone (Figure 13, Section 5.6) from a collision impact perspective and an electrocution risk perspective.
+Due to the potential presence of several EGI sensitive species, including SCC, which could utilise the whole PAOI and Broader Area, including the Phefumula Emoyeni One WEF EGI Development Area, for foraging, roosting, and nesting, the entire PAOI has been assessed to be a high sensitivity zone (Figure 14, Section 5.6) from a collision impact perspective and an electrocution risk perspective.
+Therefore, Bird Flight Diverters must be applied to the entire span length of the OHLs, and a vulture friendly pole design must be used.

-Collision Risk Zones:
+• Collision Risk Zones

 Natural grassland.
 Development in the remaining natural grassland in the PAOI must be limited as far as possible.
 Where possible, infrastructure must be located near margins, with the shortest routes taken from the existing roads.
-The grassland is a potential breeding, roosting and foraging habitat for a variety of SCC.
-These include African Grass Owl (Globally Least Concern, Regionally Vulnerable), and Secretarybird (Globally Endangered, Regionally Vulnerable).
-The entire 132kV power line should be marked with Bird Flight Diverters according to the applicable Eskom Standard to reduce the risk of collisions.
+The grassland habitat is a potential breeding, roosting and foraging habitat for a variety of SCC.
+These include African Grass Owl (Regionally Vulnerable), Southern Bald Ibis (Globally and Regionally Vulnerable), and Secretarybird (Globally Endangered, Regionally Vulnerable).
+The entire span length of all the 132kV & 400kV power lines should be marked with Bird Flight Diverters according to the applicable Eskom Standard to reduce the risk of collisions.

-There are wetlands, dams, and drainage lines within the PAOI.
-Wetlands (including dam margins) are important breeding, roosting and foraging habitat for a variety of Species of Conservation Concern (SCC), most notably for African Grass Owl (Regionally Vulnerable), Greater Flamingo (Regionally Near Threatened), Maccoa Duck (Globally Vulnerable, Regionally Near Threatened), and Yellow-billed Stork (Regionally Endangered).
+There are several wetlands, dams, and drainage lines within the PAOI.
+Wetlands (including dam margins) that are important breeding, roosting, and foraging habitat for a variety of Species of Conservation Concern (SCC), most notably for African Grass Owl (Regionally Vulnerable), Greater Flamingo (Regionally Near Threatened), Maccoa Duck (Globally Vulnerable, Regionally Near Threatened), and Yellow-billed Stork (Regionally Endangered).
 These SCC have all been recorded in the Broader Area through the Southern African Bird Atlas Project (SABAP2).
-It should also be noted that any road and/or grid line crossings across these features should be restricted to what is unavoidable.
-EGI sensitive species moving between these habitat features would be at risk of colliding with the 132kV power line, therefore the entire 132kV power line should be marked with Bird Flight Diverters (BFDs) according to the applicable Eskom Standard.
+It should also be noted that any road and/or grid line crossings through these features should be restricted to what is unavoidable.
+EGI sensitive species moving between these habitat features would be at risk of colliding with the overhead power lines, therefore the entire span length of all the 132kV & 400kV power lines should be marked with Bird Flight Diverters according to the applicable Eskom Standard.
+LED equipped Bird Flight Diverters to be installed on all the overhead line sections of the 132kV and/or 400kV network that cross over the identified sensitive wetland habitat.

-Electrocution Risk Zone:
+Electrocution Risk Zones

-Cape Vultures have been recorded in the Broader Area (SABAP2 Data).
+Cape Vultures were recorded during the on-site surveys.
 Cape Vultures would be at risk of electrocutions on the 132kV power line as they are large enough to bridge the gap between the live components of the power line.
-A vulture-friendly pole design must be used to minimise the electrocution risk.
+A vulture-friendly pole design must be used for the 132kV power lines to minimize the electrocution risk.
 The final pole design must be signed off by an avifaunal specialist.